Rolls-Royce shares rise as activist stake fuels turnaround talk

 U.S. fund ValueAct wants Rolls-Royce to speed up cost-cuts in its aero engines unit and could in future push for it to divest its non-aero-engine businesses, according to a report in the Financial Times, citing people familiar with the fund's thinking.

-Shares in Rolls-Royce were up 4.4 percent at 829 pence by 1014 GMT, extending its advance to 11 percent in two days.
+Shares in Rolls-Royce were up 4.4 percent at 829 pence by 1114 British time, extending its advance to 11 percent in two days.

-"We have engaged in constructive discussions with ValueAct over recent days and welcome them as an investor who recognizes the long-term value of our business," a Rolls-Royce spokesman told Reuters.
+"We have engaged in constructive discussions with ValueAct over recent days and welcome them as an investor who recognises the long-term value of our business," a Rolls-Royce spokesman told Reuters.

 ValueAct has acquired a 5.44 percent stake in Rolls-Royce, regulatory filings showed on Friday, a day after the company reported a 32 percent drop in half-year profits, having already slashed forecasts three times in nine months.